-- 78. (1) Subject to this Part, any permit issued for an indefinite period and any permit issued for a definite period which, on the commencement of this Act, has not yet expired, remains in force temporarily as provided for in this section. - (2) The holder of such a permit may have it converted to a permission in accordance with this Part by applying for the conversion, in the manner prescribed by the MEC- - (a) in the case of a permit for an indefinite period, before the expiry of the period determined by the MEC by notice in the Provincial Gazette;
+- 79. (1) Subject to this Part, any permit issued for an indefinite period and any permit 50 issued for a definite period which. on the commencement of this Act, has not yet expired, remains in force temporarily as provided for in this section. - (2) The holder of such a permit may have it converted to an operating licence in accordance with this Part by applying for the conversion, in the manner prescribed by the MEC- - (a) in the case of a permit for an indefinite period. before the expiry of the period determined by the Minister under section 32'(2);

-- (b) in the case of a permit for a definite period, before the expiry of the definite period or the period contemplated in paragraph (a), whichever occurs first. - (3) A permit mentioned in subsection (1) lapses- - (a) where such an application for conversion has not been made- - (i) in the case of a permit for an indefinite period, on the expiry of the period mentioned in paragraph (a) of subsection (2); - (ii) in the case of a permit for a definite period, on the expiry of the definite period or the period mentioned in that paragraph, whichever occurs first; or - (b) where such an application has been made, upon the conversion of the permit 10 to an appropriate permission in accordance with this Act. - (4) The authority conferred by a permit may not be renewed, amended or transferred unless the permit has first been converted to a permission in accordance with this Part.
+- (b) in the case of a permit for a definite period, before the expiry of the definite period or the period contemplated in paragraph (a), whichever occurs first. - (3) A permit mentioned in subsection (1) lapses- - (a) where such an application for conversion has not been made- - (i) in the case of a permit for an indefinite period, on the expiry of the period 5 mentioned in paragraph (a) of subsection (2); - (ii) in the case of a permit for a definite period, on the expiry of the definite period or the period mentioned in that paragraph, whichever occurs first; - (b) where such an application has been made, upon the conversion of the permit 10 to an appropriate operating licence in accordance with this Act. - (4) The authority conferred by a permit may not be renewed, amended or transferred unless the permit has first been converted to a operating licence in accordance with this Part.